mhernesniemi/nextjs-for-drupal/README.md

 # Basic Starter

-A simple starter for building your site with Next.js and Drupal.
+Starter kit for building your site with Next.js and Drupal.
+Built with Typescript, Headless UI, Tailwind CSS and InstantSearch.

 ## How to use